 20. Toms says, “you buy one pair of shoes, we deliver another pair of shoes to someone in need”

 Bonus !!
-We also collected some examples of brands who terribly failed in identifying their Unique Selling Proposition, and end up telling what should we definitely NOT do while coming up with a tagline.
+We also collected some examples of brands that terribly failed in identifying their Unique Selling Proposition, and end up telling what should we definitely NOT do while coming up with a tagline.

 - Invoice Dude says, “Invoice Dude is an online billing software specially designed for small and medium businesses”.